Legnano: Museums and art galleries

 The Museo civico Guido Sutermeister preserves, in particular, material from the city and the surrounding area, the "Legnanese".
 Most of the archaeological finds on display at the museum date back to a period between prehistory and the medieval longobard era, with particular reference to the Roman imperial era.
 The preserved finds testify to the frequenting of the area since the Copper Age and the existence of a sedentary civilization since the Bronze Age.

 Another notable exhibition space in Legnano is the Alfa Romeo Fratelli Cozzi museum, which is housed in the basement of the dealership of the same name.
 The museum, strongly wanted by Pietro Cozzi, founder of the dealership, was opened in 2015 and houses about fifty Alfa Romeo models, including two models with unique features.

 Music

-Because of Battle of Legnano, in which Emperor Frederick I was defeated by the Lombard League (1176), Legnano is the only other city mentioned, together with Rome, in the Italian national anthem by Goffredo Mameli.
-Giuseppe Verdi worked on La battaglia di Legnano in 1849, opera in four acts with an Italian-language libretto by Salvadore Cammarano.
+Because of the Battle of Legnano, in which Emperor Frederick I was defeated by the Lombard League (1176), Legnano is the only other city mentioned, together with Rome, in the Italian national anthem by Goffredo Mameli.
+Giuseppe Verdi worked on La battaglia di Legnano in 1849, an opera in four acts with an Italian-language libretto by Salvadore Cammarano.
 It was based on the play La Bataille de Toulouse by Joseph Méry, later the co-librettist of Don Carlos.